DenisKai7/GroUp/README.md

 This repository contains the source code for an application API built using Node.js, Express, and machine learning models.
 The API provides endpoints to access data from a machine learning database and deploy machine learning models.

 # Branches

+This repository has the following branches:

+main: our base branches contains the backup program for our Mobile Dev.

+backend: Contains the API built with Node.js and Express to access data from the database.
+Contains the API for deploying machine learning models..
+This branch is deployed to Cloud Functions.